builtng/vanquish-fe/backend/UUID_SETUP.md

 The frontend has been updated to use UUIDs for all routing:
 - Client detail pages: `/dashboard/client-details/{uuid}`
-- Training counsellor detail pages: `/dashboard/training-counsellors/details/{uuid}`
+- Trainee counsellor detail pages: `/dashboard/training-counsellors/details/{uuid}`

 All links use the pattern: `{entity}.uuid || {entity}.id` for backward compatibility.